 NeuronWriter offers a free account that gives you access to the platform interface and a limited number of content analyses.
 It’s enough to run 1-2 real articles through the SEO optimization workflow and see whether NLP-driven content scoring fits how you work.

-Unlike Rytr’s free plan which is genuinely usable long-term, NeuronWriter’s free account is better understood as an extended trial.
+Unlike Rytr’s free plan which is genuinely usable long-term, NeuronWriter’s free account is better understood as an extended evaluation.
 The real value kicks in on paid plans — but the free account gives you enough to make an informed decision before spending money.

 Free account includes: